 Anca and Sinan, from Dream, Book, and Travel

 Anca and Sinan began their travel adventures as a couple, and now they are writing about traveling as a family.
-Spending most of their free time discovering Vienna, the town they transformed into their home, but also dream destinations, they have gathered a lot of useful travel tips from personal experiences.
+Spending most of their free time discovering Vienna, the town they transformed into their home, and dream destinations, they have gathered many useful travel tips from personal experiences.
 Read more about Anca and Sinan’s travels on their blog, Dream, Book, and Travel.

 Jem, from That Kiwi Hiker

-Questions for my nominees for the Liebster Award
+Questions for those I nominated for the Liebster Award

 - What was that first trip that turned traveling into a passion for you?
 What was it like and how long ago was it?